developerstephanieb/paw-and-order/README.md

 * Sending the player's actions (like choosing a location or voting) to the Python backend.
 * Receiving the updated game state from the backend after a turn is processed.
 * Rendering the received game state to the user by dynamically updating the HTML.

+### `report/report.tex`
+This file contains the LaTeX source code for the formal project report.
+It details the project's problem statement, technical approach, software architecture, evaluation, and conclusions.

 ---